Opioid/rgbe/README.md

 Description
 -----------

 rgbe is a simple RGBE encoding/decoding library for Go.
-The RGBE format was invented by Greg Ward for compact storage of HDR images (http://radsite.lbl.gov/radiance/refer/Notes/picture_format.html).
-This library is based on code written by Bruce Walter (http://www.graphics.cornell.edu/~bjw/rgbe/).
+The RGBE format was invented by [Greg Ward](http://radsite.lbl.gov/radiance/refer/Notes/picture_format.html) for compact storage of HDR images .
+This library is based on code written by [Bruce Walter](http://www.graphics.cornell.edu/~bjw/rgbe/).

 Reading of both the RLE-compressed and uncompressed variants is supported.
 Images are always written with RLE-comression.
 No additional header information (e.g. gamma and exposure) are read or written.